ompatil-15/SKYNET-Chat-Application/README.md

 ## Conclusion

 Skynet combines real-time messaging with modern features like Gemini API integration, making it more than just a chat app.
-With a clean, customizable interface and secure backend powered by Firebase, Skynet provides a strong foundation for further development and features.
+With a clean, intuitive interface and secure backend powered by Firebase, Skynet provides a strong foundation for further development and features.